 Although he logged a full practice Friday, Riley landed on the team's final injury report heading into Sunday's game against Buccaneers, D. Orlando Ledbetter of The Atlanta Journal-Constitution reports.

-Riley was absent from the injury report throughout the week until Friday, but he is still without an official injury heading into the weekend.
-Thus, he looks ready to resume his role as a depth linebacker for Week 12 assuming he avoids any setbacks prior to kickoff.
+Riley was absent from the injury report throughout the week until Friday, but he is still without an official injury label heading into the weekend.
+Thus, he looks ready to resume his role as a depth linebacker for Week 12, assuming he avoids any setbacks prior to kickoff.

 The Seahawks have listed Riley (knee) as inactive for Monday's game versus the Seahawks.

 Riley is looking to make his return from knee surgery he underwent following a Week 7 injury.
 However, the team will play it safe with the rookie and hold him out another week.

 Riley (knee) is questionable for Monday's tilt with the Seahawks, Vaughn McClure of ESPN.com reports.